AA2A Artists Support Fund

 Every application will be considered and within 7 days we will email you with information about our decision.

 We aim to pay Artists on benefits associated with low income within 28 days of receiving their application.
 Artists on a low income but not in receipt of benefits, will only be paid out in December, after those with disabilities and on benefits have been paid out.
 As these later payments will be from the remaining fund, they are not guaranteed and are unlikely to be for the full amount applied for.

 Payments will only be made once we receive confirmation that you have accepted an AA2A place.
 We share information on the level of funding made, with AA2A staff at an artist's host institution.

 As this Fund comes primarily from grant aid, we may need to ask for evidence of how you spent the money.
 Please keep receipts, etc. in case our funders decide an audit is needed.
 If this happened we would contact you directly.
 Due to Arts Council England rules, the money paid to you is not a grant but an advance payment of expenses you expect to incur.
 If your expenses vary a little from your proposed outline, you do not need to contact us, as long as they are still within our general rules, and records are kept.

 The money can be used towards travel, formal childcare and materials, which you would not otherwise need.
 Reimbursement for travel can be public transport or mileage, paid at a maximum of 25p per mile.
 Funds cannot be used against the cost of capital items such as computers, kilns etc. Should less than 50 of the 100 access hours be used at your host institution, artists may be asked to return an appropriate proportion of the money, or any unused materials.
-Any unspent funds must be returned if unused so we can fund other artists.
+Any unspent funds must be returned so we can fund other artists.